 The focus in Kundalini is on awakening the kundalini that is dormant at the based of the spine.
 This is done through a combination of yoga, meditation, mantra chanting, pranayama and yoga asana.

-Is Kundalini Yoga Right For You?
+Is Kundalini The Right Type Of Yoga For You?

 There have also been numerous scientific studies that show that kundalini yoga is potentially dangerous.
 So it is best to learn properly from a certified instructor.

-Benefits of kundalini:
+Benefits of kundalini: yoga style